Blog/competition

 Compete, then review

 Win or lose, your first competition is a goldmine of feedback.
-Right afterward, while it's fresh, write down what worked, what fell apart, and what you'll drill next — exactly the habit from our training journal guide.
+Right afterward, while it's fresh, write down what worked, what fell apart, and what you'll drill next.
+That's exactly the habit from our training journal guide.
 Logging it all in DrillBuddy turns a single tournament into a clear list of what to work on before the next one.

 Keep your game plan small, drill it until it's automatic, stay calm, and treat the whole thing as a learning experience.
 Do that and your first competition will be the first of many.